CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[3]

-In `Student.php`, what does `$stmt` do on line 8?

-- It holds the SQL statement.

-- It executes the SQL statement.

-- It holds the `PDOStatement` object.

-- It connects to the PostgreSQL database.

-- It carries the variables of the DSN parameters.

-/// type=SS, answer=[3]

-Which statement correctly describes the code on lines 9, 10, and 11 of `Student.php`?
+Which statement best describes the code on lines 9, 10, and 11 of `Student.php`?

 - The statement displays the values assigned to the `$stmt` variable.